jostylr/event-when/eventwhen.md

 [doc]()

-    ### handlers(arr events) --> obj evt:handlers
+    ### handlers(arr/fun/reg/str events, bool empty) --> obj evt:handlers

-    Given a list of events, such as given by event listing, produce an object with those events as keys and the values as the handlers.
+    Get listing of handlers per event.

+    __arguments__

+    * `events`.
+Array of events of interest.
+    * `events`.
+If function, reg, or string, then events are genertaed by events method.
+    * `events.
+Other including undefined.
+The events array used is that of all events,
+    * `empty`.
+If true, it includes undefined events with handlers of null type.

+    __return__

+    Object with keys of events and values of arrays of Handlers.

 ### Handler

 This is where we define handlers.
-It seems appropriate to sandwich them between on and off.

 The idea is that we will encapsulate all handlers into a handler object.
 When a function or something else is passed into .on and the others, it will be converted into a handler object and that object gets returned.
 If a handler object is passed in, then it gets attached.

 This is a constructor and it should return `this`.
 Whatever value is passed in will get wrapped in a handler.

+If it is a handler with no new context, then it gets returned as is.
+Otherwise, we take the handler's value and use it as the value but give it a new context.

 A handler can have a context.
 The closest context to an executing handler will be used.

     function (value, context) {
-        if ( (value instanceof Handler) &&
+        if (value instanceof Handler) {
-             (arguments.length === 1) ) {
+             if (typeof context === "undefined") {
                 return value;
+             } else {
+                this.value = value.value;
+                this.context = context;
+                return this;
+             }
         }

         var handler = this;